shakacode/react-webpack-rails-tutorial/README.md

 ## NEWS

-* We're considering putting in a react-native client into this repo under a mobile folder.
-We have several open PRs on this.
+* Action Cable was recently added in [PR #355](https://github.com/shakacode/react-webpack-rails-tutorial/pull/355).
+* We made react-native client: [shakacode/reactrails-react-native-client](https://github.com/shakacode/reactrails-react-native-client/)
 * We have [some other open PRs](https://github.com/shakacode/react-webpack-rails-tutorial/pulls) of things we may soon be incorporating, including localization and action cable!
 Stay tuned!
 If you have opinions of what should or should not get merged, get in touch with [justin@shakacode.com](mailto:justin@shakacode.com).

 This tutorial app demonstrates advanced functionality beyond what's provided by the React on Rails generators, mostly in the area of Webpack and React usage.
 Due to the architecture of placing all client side assets in the `/client` directory, React on Rails supports just about anything that Webpack and JavaScript can do, such as: